FuelLabs/fuels-ts/apps/docs/src/guide/errors/index.md

 # Errors

-All errors thrown from our SDK are instances of the `FuelError` class, which have an accomanying `ErrorCode`.
+All errors thrown from our SDK are instances of the `FuelError` class, which will have an accompanying `ErrorCode`.
 Below you will find a table with all our expected error codes and their descriptions.

 ## Error Codes